Russian language in Latvia: In the Governorate of Livonia (1721–1918) and Courland (1795–1918)

-On September 14, 1885 an ukaz was signed by Alexander III setting the mandatory use of Russian for Baltic governorate officials.
-In 1889 it was extended to apply to official proceedings of the Baltic municipal governments as well.
-By the beginning of 1890s Russian was enforced as the language of instruction in Baltic governorate schools.
+On September 14, 1885, an ukaz was signed by Alexander III setting the mandatory use of Russian for Baltic governorate officials.
+In 1889, it was extended to apply to official proceedings of the Baltic municipal governments as well.
+By the beginning of the 1890s, Russian was enforced as the language of instruction in Baltic governorate schools.

-According to the 1897 Imperial Russian Census, there were 25,630 (3.8%) speakers of "Great Russian" in the Governorate of Courland and 68,124 (5.2%) speakers of "Great Russian" in the Governorate of Livonia, making Russian-speakers the 4th largest linguistic group in each of the governorates.
+According to the 1897 Imperial Russian Census, there were 25,630 (3.8%) speakers of "Great Russian" in the Governorate of Courland and 68,124 (5.2%) speakers of "Great Russian" in the Governorate of Livonia, making Russian speakers the 4th largest linguistic group in each of the governorates.

 In independent Latvia (1918–1940)

-In 1925 census, Russians were reported as the largest minority (10.6%) and Russian was spoken as the family language by 14% of inhabitants.
-A small percentage of Russian speakers were not ethnic Russians and conversely, a small percentage of ethnic Russians used another language in the family, which was attributed to mixed marriages, living in an area with another majority language and, in the case of Russian speakers, Russification policies of Russian Empire.
+In the 1925 census, Russians were reported as the largest ethnic minority (10.6%) and Russian was spoken as the family language by 14% of inhabitants.
+A small percentage of Russian speakers were not ethnic Russians and conversely, a small percentage of ethnic Russians used another language in the family, which was attributed to interethnic marriages, living in an area with another majority language and, in the case of Russian speakers, Russification policies of the Russian Empire.

+As a legacy of Russian imperial rule from the 18th to early 20th century, schools with instruction in Latvian were far less prestigious among Latvia's ethnic minorities than minority schools with instruction in Russian.
+For example, in the 1922/23 academic year only 18.3% of pupils in Russian schools were ethnically Russian, while 55.7% were Jews, 10.4% were Latvians and 7.4% were Poles.

-In 1930 census, Russian was reported as a family language by 13% of inhabitants.
+In the 1930 census, Russian was reported as a family language by 13% of inhabitants.
 In 1940, 216 of 1521 schools in Latvia had Russian as the language of instruction and trilingualism in Latvian, German and Russian among the population was common.

 In Latvian SSR

 1944–1957

 The number of native Russian speakers increased sharply after the Soviet re-occupation in 1944 to fill the gaps in the workforce created by World War II, mass deportations, execution and emigration.
-New, previously virtually unknown groups such as Russian speaking Ukrainians were also introduced.
+New, previously virtually unknown groups such as Russian-speaking Ukrainians were also introduced.

 Russian became the language of State business, and administrative positions were largely filled by ethnic Russians.
-In addition to that, Russian served as the language of inter-ethnic communication among the increasingly urbanized non-Russian ethnic groups, making cities major centres for the use of Russian language and made functional bilingualism in Russian a minimum necessity for the local population.
+In addition to that, Russian served as the lingua franca among the increasingly urbanized non-Russian ethnic groups, making cities major centres for the use of Russian language and functional bilingualism in Russian a minimum necessity for the local population.

-In an attempt to partially reverse the previous Soviet Russification policies and give the Latvian language more equal positions to Russian, the Latvian national communist faction within the Communist Party of Latvia passed a bill in 1957 that made the knowledge of both Latvian and Russian obligatory for all Communist Party employees, government functionaries and service sector staff.
+In an attempt to partially reverse the previous Soviet Russification policies and give the Latvian language a more equal position to the Russian language, the Latvian national communist faction within the Communist Party of Latvia passed a bill in 1957 that made the knowledge of both Latvian and Russian obligatory for all Communist Party employees, government functionaries and service sector staff.
 The law included a 2-year deadline for gaining proficiency in both languages.